Gractus/SquadTeamBalancer/README.md

-# SquadTeamBalancer Plugin
+# SquadTeamBalancer SquadJS Plugin (WIP)

-The `SquadTeamBalancer` plugin provides an advanced system for balancing teams based on player skill ratings.
-It uses player Elo ratings to create fair and balanced teams while prioritizing squad integrity.
+The `SquadTeamBalancer` plugin provides an advanced system for optimally balancing teams based on player skill ratings.

-## Core Files

-- **SquadTeamBalancer.js**: The main plugin file that handles team balancing operations, processes admin commands, and manages the execution timing after round end.
-- **mysquadstats-utils.js**: A utility class that interacts with the mysquadstats.com API to fetch player statistics and calculate Elo ratings based on win rates and kill/death ratios.
-- **squad-balancer-utils.js**: A utility class that handles the mathematical aspects of team balancing, calculating optimal squad movements to achieve skill balance between teams.
+Using data from mysquadstats.com and analysing the data over thousands of matchs and tens of thousands of players it is possible to predict the outcome of a squad match with over 85% confidence for almost half of all matches based entirely on the difference between average team stats.
+This plugin works to improve the quality of the average squad match by stopping steam rolls before they happen.

 ## Features

+- **API Integration**: Connects with mysquadstats.com to obtain current player statistics for accurate skill ratings.
-- **Skill-Based Balancing**: Uses player Elo ratings to create optimally balanced teams based on actual player performance data.
+- **Skill-Based Balancing**: Uses player ratings to create optimally balanced teams based on individual player performance data.
-- **Balancing Modes**: Offers two balancing modes - minimal changes to achieve balance or a more extensive shuffle while maintaining balance.
+- **Rating System Flexibility**: Can be expanded to work with new rating system.
+- **Minimal Balancing Mode**: Finds new team composition with minimal player swaps to achieve desired level of balance.
-- **Squad Integrity**: Prioritizes keeping squads together during team balancing.
+- **Squad Integrity**: Optionally keeps squads together during shuffle operations.
+- **Clan Integrity**: Optionally keeps registered clans or friend groups together during shuffle operations.
+(Coming as soon as someone creates a database)
 - **Round-End Timing**: Executes balancing after round end with configurable timing windows, allowing players to view end-of-round stats before being swapped.
-- **API Integration**: Connects with mysquadstats.com to obtain current player statistics for accurate skill ratings.
 - **Cached Player Data**: Caches player skill data to reduce API calls and handle situations when the API is unavailable.
+- **Balance Checking**: Allows admins to check team balance status at any time with chat commands.
+- **Detailed Logging**: (Coming Soon) Track game balance, win prediction accuracy, and log stats for future improvements.
-- **Failure Recovery**: Handles failed player swaps and provides detailed reports on balancing operations.
+- **Failure Recovery**: (Coming Soon) Handles failed player swaps and provides detailed reports on balancing operations.
-- **Admin Notifications**: Comprehensive admin notifications showing balance results, Elo differences, and any issues encountered.
-- **Balance Checking**: Allows admins to check team balance at any time without initiating a swap.
-- **Detailed Logging**: Option to enable detailed logging of team compositions, ELO data and balance operations at round end.

 ## Admin Commands

-- **Balance Teams (Minimal Changes)**: Initiates team balancing with minimal changes to achieve balance.
-  - Default Command: `!randomisebalance`
-  - Aliases: `!rbalance`, `!randombalance`
-  - **Usage**: Type the command in admin chat to schedule balancing for the next round end.

-- **Full Team Shuffle**: Initiates a more extensive team shuffle while still maintaining skill balance.
-  - Default Command: `!randomisefull`
-  - Aliases: `!rfull`, `!randomfull`
-  - **Usage**: Type the command in admin chat to schedule a full shuffle for the next round end.

-- **Check Team Balance**: Checks the current balance of teams without making any changes.
+- **Check Balance**: Checks the current balance of teams without making any changes.
-  - Default Command: `!randomisecheck`
+  - Default Command: `!balancecheck`
-  - Aliases: `!rcheck`, `!randomcheck`
-  - **Usage**: Type the command in admin chat to see the current Elo difference between teams.
+  - **Usage**: Type the command in admin chat to see the current win probabilities per team using currently set rating system.

-- **Stop Balancing**: Cancels any scheduled team balancing operations.
+- **Force Balance**: Forces immediate team balance during active match.
+  - Default Command: `!forcebalance`
+  - **Usage**: Type the command in admin chat, requires confirmation to avoid accidental upsets.

+- **Toggle Auto-Balancing**: Forces immediate team balance during active match.
-  - Default Command: `!randomisestop`
+  - Default Command: `!autobalance`
-  - Aliases: `!rstop`, `!randomstop`
-  - **Usage**: Type the command in admin chat to cancel scheduled balancing.
+  - **Usage**: Type the command in admin chat followed by the desired mode e.g. `!autobalance true`
+  - **Options**:
+    * `true`
+    * `false`

-- **Force Balancing**: Forces immediate execution of pending balance operations.
+- **Set Balancing Mode**: Forces immediate execution of pending balance operations.
-  - Default Command: `!forcerandomise`
+  - Default Command: `!balancemode`
-  - **Usage**: Type the command in admin chat to immediately execute balancing.
+  - **Usage**: Type the command in admin chat followed by the desired mode e.g. `!balancemode squadsFull`.
+  - **Options**:
+    * `squads` - minimal swaps while preserving squads
+    * `squadsFull` - maximal balance while preserving squads
+    * `players` - minimal swaps splitting squads
+    * `playersFull` - absolute maximal balance

+## Core Files

+- **SquadTeamBalancer.js**: The main plugin file that handles game events and admin commands by running appropriate actions.
+- **squad-balancer-utils.js**: Library including team balance calculation logic, player team swap utilities, and rating system classes.
+- **mysquadstats-utils.js**: A utility class that interacts with the mysquadstats.com API to fetch player stats.

 ## Configuration Options
 **WARNING**